 It reclaims hard disk storage to run your Mac at peak performance if you use small SSDs.
 PowerMyMac gives you a bird’s eye view of the space occupied or reclaimable on the disk drive.
 It’s the best-in-category optimization utility for comprehensive maintenance, removing browser caches, junk files and trash.

-It will save you chunks of time and efforts.
+It will save you chunks of time and effort, easily fixing the problem of running out of application memory of your system.
 Mac users fritter away up to 62 GB of clutter that slows down Mac that prevents machines from running at peak performance.

 Most features of Premiere Pro CC utilize GPU acceleration for playback or rendering.
 Otherwise, you’ll stumble upon a warning or trigger higher render duration and sluggish playback.
 This works like charm for lightning-fast render times and previews to pop up.